Interpretation of Victor Frankenstein Quotes

 "It was the secrets of heaven and earth that I desired to learn; and whether it was the outward substance of things or the inner spirit of nature and the mysterious soul of man that occupied me, still my inquiries were directed to the metaphysical, or in its highest sense, the physical secrets of the world."

-This statement is made by Victor Frankenstein at the beginning of the novel, when he tells Captain Robert Walton about his childhood.
-This passage is important to describe the main obsession in Frankenstein's life: achieving the acquirement of knowledge.
+When Victor Frankenstein tells Captain Robert Walton about his upbringing at the beginning of the book, he makes this statement.
+This passage is important to describe the main obsession in Frankenstein's life: achieving the acquisition of knowledge.
 This drive, coupled with the drive for fame, is the driving force behind Frankenstein.
 It encourages him to excel at university and then create the monster.

 "So much has been done, exclaimed the soul of Frankenstein - more, far more, will I achieve; treading in the steps already marked, I will pioneer a new way, explore unknown powers, and unfold to the world the deepest mysteries of creation."

 In this quote, Frankenstein describes his university experience.
-He personifies his soul - "the soul of Frankenstein" - and claims that his soul told him that he would reveal the secrets of the world.
+He personifies his soul—"the soul of Frankenstein"—and c claims that his soul told him that he would reveal the secrets of the world.
 This quote clearly describes Frankenstein's ambition, his arrogance, and his final downfall.
 Frankenstein seems to suggest that his desire to be the greatest pioneer of science is destiny, which removes any responsibility from him for his actions.

 Attraction to Nature